mishipay-ltd/action-helm-bump/README.md

 # action-helm-bump

-A GitHub action to bump the helm chart version for a microservice after release.
+A GitHub action to bump the helm chart appVersion for a microservice after release.